-The Group defines liquidity risk as the adverse impact to the firm's financial condition or overall safety and soundness that could arise from its inability (or perceived inability) to meet its obligations.
+Liquidity risk is defined as the risk of an adverse impact to the financial condition or overall safety and soundness that could arise from the inability (or perceived inability) or unexpected higher cost of the Group meeting its obligations.

-The liquidity risk arises from mismatches in the timing of cash flows between assets and liabilities in the statement of financial position.
-It is also known as consequential risk, triggered by underlying problems which can be endogenous such as credit risk deterioration, rating downgrades, operational risk events or exogenous such as market disruption, default in the banking payment system and deterioration of sovereign risk.
+It is also known as consequential risk, triggered by underlying problems which can be endogenous such as credit risk deterioration, rating downgrade, operational risk events or exogenous such as market disruption, default in the banking payment system and deterioration of sovereign risk.